Vibex/Penta/README.md

 FIFO
 ----
 Penta has no direct interaction.
 It relies on sending messages to a fifo.
 Penta then reads those messages and acts upon them.
 All messages follow this format.
 First is the event (in all caps).
 Then a colon ":".
 Next comes a set of params.
-These are all desermined by the specific menu.
+These are all desermined by the message.
 They are seperated by a comma "," and NOTHING ELSE.

 The messages that Penta currently recognizes are:
-* CREATE: wid, x, y, w, h = Adds a window to be managed by Penta.
+* CREATE: wid = Adds a window to be managed by Penta.
 * DESTROY: wid = Removes a window being managed by Penta.
 * WINMOVEA: wid, x, y, w, h = Moves a window to an absolute location.
 * WINMOVER: wid, x, y, w, h = Moves a window to a realative location.